 Enter the total amount of qualifying expenses for research conducted in Texas in the first preceding tax period.

 Item 2b.
-QRET under higher education contracts for the 1st preceding tax period

-Enter the amount of expenses reported in Item 2a that were incurred in Texas under contract with one or more public or private institutions of higher education in the first preceding tax period.
+QRET under higher education contracts for the 1st preceding tax period incurred in Texas under contract with one or more public or private institutions of higher education in the first preceding tax period.